tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>An evaluation of a value, which in the context of the evaluation, returns true if the value does not contain any characters or values other than those in the range U+0000 to U+0020, otherwise returns false. </td>
+			<td>An evaluation of a value, which in the context of the evaluation, returns false if the value contains any characters or values other than those in the range U+0000 to U+0020, otherwise returns true. </td>
 		</tr>
 		<tr>
 			<td>Comments</td>